 Life was to be endured, not enjoyed.
 And spiritually, Margit tried hard to be a Christian, but felt she never measured up to God's expectations.

-That quiet Christmas Eve on the mountain brought a new perspective, one that would eventually lead the young Austrian to Campus Crusade for Christ and a ministry of helping fellow Austrians come to wholeness in Christ.
+That quiet Christmas Eve on the mountain brought a new perspective, one that would eventually lead the young Austrian to Cru and a ministry of helping fellow Austrians come to wholeness in Christ.

 Down in the fog, she realized, you slog slowly along, barely able to see more than a step or two ahead.
 Likewise in life.
 But God sits above it all, He sees the Master plan, and He knows where He is leading.